edalisay/leetcode_sql_50/README.md

 # LeetCode SQL 50

 This project solves the entire module of "LeetCode SQL 50" encompassing solutions written in three most famous structured query languages (Oracle SQL, PostgreSQL & MySQL).
+Additionally, I have also included Pandas solutions, offering a Python-based alternative for data manipulation and analysis.

-Includes intuitive and easy to understand answers to all the 50 LeetCode questions that mimics real world analytic scenarios.
+The repository aims to provide intuitive and easy-to-understand answers to 50 LeetCode SQL problems that mimic real-world analytical scenarios.

 ## Repository Structure